 In recent decades, alarming collapses in population abundance, as well as altered population structure, have been recorded in Europe, such as in the Burrishoole River, Ireland (Gargan et al., 2006), the Ewe River, Scotland (Butler and Walker, 2006), and the Vistula River, Poland (Dȩbowski, 2018).
 Damming of rivers forbidding the access to spawning sites, overfishing, or the development of offshore salmon aquaculture leading to sea lice epizootics, have been pointed as major factors of decline for some of these populations.
 Consequently, it is necessary to assess and understand possible changes in key life history traits, such as length at spawning, age at maturation, and length-at-age, which drive the dynamics of European sea trout populations.

 In this study, we quantified the influence of key life history and phenological variables on the length of sea trout returning to the Bresle River, France, using 39 years of data from long-term population monitoring.
 Based on an intensive trapping protocol throughout the migration season, we obtained individual data on length, migration timing, and age, as inferred from scale reading.
-We first examined the temporal trend in the mean length of all fish captured in the trap to investigate a presumed decrease in body length.
-We then focused on individuals returning for the first time to test four non-exclusive hypotheses: whether such a decrease was due to i) long-term effects of smaller length at seaward migration in smolts, ii) younger age at first return, iii) a shorter growing season at sea and an advanced date of return, and vi) a decrease in the intrinsic growth rate at sea and a smaller length-at-age.
+We first examined the temporal trend in the mean length of individuals returning for the first time to investigate a presumed decrease in body length.
+We then tested four non-exclusive hypotheses: whether such a decrease was due to i) long-term effects of smaller length at seaward migration in smolts, ii) fewer years spent at sea and a younger age at first return, iii) a shorter growing season at sea and an advanced date of return, and vi) a decrease in the intrinsic growth rate at sea and a smaller length-at-age.
 The results provide insights into the ecology of sea trout in southern Europe and illustrate ongoing changes in life history strategies.